kekse1/v4/docs/modules/README.md

 * [`test`.js](web/test.md)
 * [`toc`.js](web/toc.md)

+## **test**/
+Here are (and will be) all my own unit tests (manually done!), especially for the [**globals**/](lib/globals/README.md)..!

 ## **app**/
-These are (and will be) stand-alone apps, mostly for the server-side, .. but also some web-apps which I'm planning, so also the news-, blog- or guestbook- module..
+These are (and will be) stand-alone apps, mostly for the server-side, .. but also some web-apps which I'm planning, so also the news-, blog- or guestbook- modules.

 Since I'm mostly developing my [_personal website_](https://kekse.biz/) here, I'm going to implement my own web server, inter alia with **WebSocket API** support (of course, all from scratch, without using the modules of Node.js).

-## **test**/
-Here are (and will be) all my own unit tests (manually done!), especially for the [**globals**/](lib/globals/README.md)..!